 December is a wonderful time to visit Colombia as the weather is great and it’s just before the high season, so it’s not overcrowded yet (don’t go in January as all the Colombians themselves are traveling and it gets really busy!).

-Christmas is a popular holiday and every casa Colombiana gets decorated with a million lights.
+Colombia is a popular Christmas destination as every casa Colombiana gets decorated with a million lights.
 Especially if you’re from a country that typically has freezing weather in December, it’s a mind blowing sight to see all those decorations with tropical temperatures.

 We fell in love with Colombia as it is one of the most diverse countries we’ve ever visited.
 We’ve encountered tropical beaches, ancient cultures & archeology, stunning nature and colonial towns.
 Don’t hesitate to make it your next destination, it won’t disappoint!
 (Babs at Travel Gear for Kids)